humeman/humecord/docs/misc/permissions.md

 # permissions system

-This document outlines how the HumeCord discord permission system works.
+This document outlines how the Humecord discord permission system works.
 These permissions are used everywhere - command permissions, interactions, permission overrides, and so on.